 - First Jerusalem Visit – 37

 - Death of Herod Agrippa I = 44

 - Fourteen Year Time Span 37 – 51

 - Departure from Corinth 18 months later – 51

 Damascus and Aretas

-The little-known Roman ruler over Damascus named Aretas assumes a large role in the determination of these dates.
+The little-known Roman ruler over Damascus, Aretas, plays a large role in determining these dates.
 If it were not for his mention in Scripture and having an important part to play in the early life of Paul, he would likely have been lost to obscurity.

 He was a Nabataean ruler of the country east of the Jordan River and particularly of the beautiful city of Petra.
 He was also the father of Phasaelis, who was married to Herod Antipas.

 Herod’s eyes were wandering, and he decided to divorce Phasaelis to marry his brother’s wife, Herodias.
 Fearing for her life, Phasaelis fled to her father when she heard about Herod’s plans to divorce her (possibly resulting in her untimely demise), and the rest is history.

 Scripture tells us that John the Baptist was a prisoner of Herod Antipas and scolded Herod for marrying his brother’s wife.
 Herod was annoyed but afraid to do anything to John because he was so popular with the people.